Girdine S. Legree -- Denmark

+Visitation will be held from 1 to 7 p.m.
+Thursday, March 25.

-Family and friends may call her daughter, Margaret Smith, (803) 793-5567 or Simmons Funeral Home and Crematory.
+Family and friends may express their condolences to her daughter, Margaret Smith, at 803-793-5567, or Simmons Funeral Home and Crematory.

 Please adhere to COVID-19 precautions.